JDubWeuu/NFL-data-generation/README.md

 # NFL-data-generation
-#This is an NFL data generation app developed with PywebIO to show data on NFL players based on position.
+This app is an NFL data generation app developed with PywebIO to show data on NFL players based on position.